 Where to Live in Dublin, Ireland

-Considering moving to Dublin?
+Considering moving to Dublin, Ireland?
 Looking for the best districts in Dublin for expats?

 We’ve brought you a simple guide to the often complicated geography of the city, including the center, its outskirts and those indefinable little areas which straddle the two.
 If you’re planning to relocate, we’ve crammed this article with helpful details on the best neighborhoods in Dublin – and why you should consider living in them.